yfirmy/eternity2-solver/README.md

 A simple backtracker solver, to solve the ["Eternity II" puzzle challenge](https://en.wikipedia.org/wiki/Eternity_II_puzzle).

 This is a mono-thread tree exploration, through the Eternity II solutions space, written in C++.

-The unit tests, and REST API Wrapper, are written in Python.
+The REST API Wrapper, and the unit tests, are written in Python.

 Two exploration strategies are implemented, and compiled in two different binaries:
  - ["Depth-First Search"](https://en.wikipedia.org/wiki/Depth-first_search) (DFS): default strategy to search for the deepest leaf through the tree